-The Canadian Coastal Resilience Forum (CCRF or the Community) is a community of practice focused on strengthening social resilience to natural hazards and climate change in Canada’s coastal regions.
+The Canadian Coastal Resilience Forum (CCRF) is a community of practice focused on strengthening resilience to climate change and hazards in Canada’s coastal regions.

 Natural hazards pose a serious threat to public safety, livelihoods and local economies in coastal regions.
 For example, heavy rainfall, storm surges, and river floods can have costly impacts on social, economic, environmental and cultural assets.